M I S S I O N

 S T O R Y

-At the northern tip of Roosevelt Island, NYC Health + Hospitals / Coler houses 800 economically disadvantaged adults requiring long-term medical care.
-About 5% of this population are men in their 20s, 30s and 40s whose potentials were unaddressed by programming designed for a more traditional nursing-home population.
-Many of them had started selling drugs as kids, and wished to use their stories to help young people navigate a different path.
-In Winter 2015, with a seed grant from the Pollination Project, artist Jennilie Brewster started a writing workshop for this group.
+OPEN DOORS members live at NYC Health + Hospitals / Coler.
+At the northern tip of Roosevelt Island, Coler houses 800 economically disadvantaged adults requiring long-term medical care.
+About 5% of this population are men in their 20s, 30s and 40s whose interests and potentials were unaddressed by programming designed for a more traditional nursing-home population.
+Many of these men had started selling drugs as kids, and wished to use their stories to help young people make positive choices.

-Since June 2016, OPEN DOORS members have published and performed their poetry and stories, worked toward high-school and college degrees, studied foreign languages, developed technology skills, recorded their own music, taken on leadership roles and traveled to talk with young people about the causes and costs of gun violence.
+Since June 2016, OPEN DOORS members have published and performed their poetry, worked toward high-school and college degrees, studied foreign languages, developed technology skills, exhibited their visual art, produced and edited videos, recorded original music, developed a podcast, taken on paid leadership roles and traveled around the city to talk with scores of at-risk youth about the real costs and causes of gun violence.

 Healing Justice Circle with H.O.L.L.A.
 (How Our Lives Link Altogether!) at NYC Health + Hospitals / Coler on June 30, 2017